nuuuwan/news_lk3_data/README.md

 Sri Lanka Podujana Peramuna (SLPP) Puttalam District MP Jagath Priyankara has met with President Ranil Wickremesinghe and pledged his support to the President in the upcoming Presidential Election.

+Priyankara is the Puttalam District leader of the National Freedom Front (NFF) and was sworn in as a Member of Parliament on February 08 to fill the seat left vacant following the death of State Minister Sanath Nishantha.

 ◼️

 [Data](articles/2dab934c.json)